preaudc/tech-articles/SparkGoodPractices.md

 println(s"num elements: ${accum.value}")
 ```

-## use built-in functions rather than UDF

-## manage wisely the number of partitions

-## deactivate unnecessary cache

 ## avoid unnecessary SparkSession parameter

 It is not necessary to pass the SparkSession as a function parameter if this function already has a Dataset[T] or DataFrame parameter.